-Sedgwick County also provides services to those in need of mental health care as well as addiction services and substance use disorders through Comprehensive Community Care of Sedgwick County (COMCARE).
+Sedgwick County also provides services to those in need of mental health care as well as addiction services and substance use disorders through Comprehensive Sedgwick Community Care of County (COMCARE).
 The Department collaborates with other agencies in the community to provide services.
 From 2002 to 2019, the number of consumers has increased as evidenced by the unduplicated count of 15,144 in 2018 increasing to 15,605 in 2019.
-Due to the coronavirus disease (COVID-19); however, the number of clients seen decreased in 2022 to 10,820, rebounding slightly in 2023 to 11.275.
+Due to the coronavirus disease (COVID-19); however, the number of clients seen decreased in 2022 to 10,820, rebounding slightly in 2023 to 11,275 and in 2024 to 11,339.